cdl-biosimilars/mofi/docs/results.rst

 For each peak, the parent row (dark green) shows its experimental mass, relative abundance (%), and data of the annotation with the highest hit score.
 The format of the row index is ``[peak ID]``.

-A child row (light green) with the following columns appears for each possible annotation:
+A child row (light green) with the following columns appears for each possible stage 2 hit:

 * hit index
 * hit score (in percent)